Treatment of Acute Glaucoma in Germany

 Content

-An acute glaucoma is quickly eliminated with drugs, while invasive procedures are required less often.
-At the second stage of treatment, doctors perform an operation to eliminate the pupillary block.
-This is usually a laser peripheral iridotomy or a surgical iridectomy.
-Some patients may require phacoemulsification with an intraocular lens implantation.
+Acute glaucoma is quickly eliminated with drugs, while invasive procedures are required less often.
+In the second stage of treatment, doctors perform an operation to eliminate the pupillary block.
+It is usually a laser peripheral iridotomy or a surgical iridectomy.
+Some patients may require phacoemulsification with intraocular lens implantation.

 You can undergo your treatment in one of the following hospitals: University Hospital Rechts der Isar Munich, University Hospital Frankfurt am Main, or University Hospital Ulm.